rh-ai-quickstart/Evaluate-agents-with-gaussia-evalhub/README.md

 #### Validate results

-In EvalHub, confirm that the selected fixture created one top-level job.
-With `quickstart.benchmarks=auto`, the included fixtures create six benchmark jobs.

 You can now also go into MLflow to view the job details and metrics.

 In the OpenShift web console, go to **Networking** --> **Routes**, and click on the route called **mlflow**.